ValksGodotTools/Template/README.md

 If the GodotUtils folder is still empty for whatever reason, run `git submodule update --init --recursive`

 ### :two: Run the game with `F5`
+> ℹ️ Steps 2 to 4 are optional but doing them with change arguably tedious to setup settings and delete unneeded assets.

 You should see something like this

 ![setup-scene](https://github.com/user-attachments/assets/00262157-26e1-4909-9a71-7a3357a8c126)